-CM210 Inside the Music Industry (3)-Readings, lectures and seminars delivered by leading industry figures give up-to-the-minute insight into the inner workings of the music industry.
-Emphasis on career possibilities and the gifts and skills required to succeed as a performer, songwriter, record producer and engineer, artist manager, booking agent, concert promoter, record retailer, entertainment attorney, artists and repertoire executive, marketing executive, sales executive or music journalist.
+CM210 Inside the Music Industry (3)-Through readings, lectures and seminars the course will give up-to-the-minute insight into the inner workings of the music industry.
+Emphasis on career possibilities and the gifts and skills required to succeed in each of the major areas including work as a performer, songwriter, record producer and engineer, artist manager, booking agent, concert promoter, record retailer, entertainment attorney, artist and repertoire executive, marketing executive, sales executive or music journalist.
+Students gain understanding of the structure and methodologies of a typical U.S. record company.